 Danakil Depression, Ethiopia

 It was 10 o’clock at night.
 Ten people were walking in the dark across the crater towards a smoking, red-glowing pit.
 Occasional headlights lighted the path they were on.
 Or lack of path.
-Shouts were heard when feet went through the fragile dried lava sheets they were stepping on.
+Shouts were heard when feet went through the fragile dried lava sheets, unable to the bear the weight of their owner.
 Further steps were taken with more caution than before, testing the ground before each step.

 Coughing, yells of pain were heard before they barely reached the pit.
 When the smoke from the pit blew towards the group of people, their eyes watered, their throats itched, and their noses burned.